neuro-inc/neuro-cli/neuro-cli/docs/admin.md

 ### remove-org-user

-Remove user access from the cluster
+Remove user access from the org

 #### Usage